mad-lab/transit/README.md

     2. hg pull
     3. hg update (Note: During hg update, your uncommitted changes will be merged with the new tip of your current branch.)
     4. hg commit when ready.
+    5. hg push, to push changes to bitbucket

     OR